morganstanley/hobbes/doc/en/language/controlflow.rst

   | 1 2 -> show("didn't match!")
   | _ _ -> show("didn't even get here!")

 The way to read the first case is "*any value* followed by the integer ``2``".
-Even though the second match is more specific (i.e., both elements match the values), it's the first case that's matched.
+Even though the second match is more specific (*i.e.*, both elements match the values), it's the first case that's matched.

 Also, note that because we're matching against two values, we have to use two underscores in the final case.
-If we fail to do that, Hobbes will tellus "row #3 has 1 columns, but should have 2".
+If we fail to do that, Hobbes will tell us "row #3 has 1 columns, but should have 2".

 .. note::